Image: Sara Remington

 1 To make the Blackberry Crush: Combine the blackberries and sugar in a medium bowl and mash slightly with a fork.
 Strain the juice into a small pot and reserve the berries.
 Heat the juice over medium heat and simmer until it is thick, syrupy, and easily coats the back of the spoon, about 8 minutes.
 Remove from the heat, stir in the maple syrup.
 Cool slightly, and pour over the berries.
 Adjust the sweetness with additional maple syrup if needed.
 Set the syrup aside.

 2 To make the pancake recipe: Whisk together flour, oats, sugar, baking powder, baking soda/bicarbonate of soda, and salt in a large bowl.
 In a separate bowl, whisk together the yogurt, milk, the melted butter, and eggs.
-Make a well in the center of the dry ingredients, and whisk in the wet ingredients until well incorporated.
+Make a well in the centre of the dry ingredients, and whisk in the wet ingredients until well incorporated.
 The batter should be thick, with little tiny bubbles on the surface.

 3 Heat a cast-iron or nonstick griddle or heavy frying pan over medium heat until a drop of water sizzles when splashed on the pan.
 Brush the griddle lightly with melted butter.
 Drop about 1/2 cup/75 ml of batter per pancake onto the hot griddle, leaving about 1 in/2.5 cm or so between pancakes.
 When bubbles form around the edges of the batter, gently lift and flip the pancakes with a flexible spatula.
 Cook on the other side until the pancakes are golden brown around the edges, about 2 minutes.
 Don’t worry if the first one doesn’t come out perfect—just adjust your heat as needed and nibble on the practice pancake while you stack up a plate of beauties.
 Repeat, adding more butter to the pan as needed until all the pancakes are cooked.